hermitex/project-3/README.md

   - [Author's Details](#authors-details)

 ## Description
-<p>This is a responsive page built using plain HTML and CSS to showcase LaQuiz' proprties and services.
-LaQuiz is a real estate and moving service company.The page shows the basic information about the company and helps those who wish to buy property or move to a new residence do so easily and comfortably.</p>
+<p>This is a quiz application built using plain HTML, CSS and JS.
+LaQuiz allows a user to read a question and then select an asnwer to the question as either false or true.
+The user can then submit the answers when satisfied with theit attempt.
+The application also allows the user to see their results and allows them to repeat the quiz if they wish to or close the application</p>

 [Go Back to the top](#LaQuiz)